phobos2077/Fallout2_Restoration_Project/docs/known.md

 However, if you present a strong case why a decision is wrong, it might be reversed.
 The chance is slim, but it improves if you're willing to implement it **yourself** and submit a pull request.

+- General:
+  - Appearance mod is untranslated.
+Current build system doesn't let to do this easily.
 - EPA:
   - Holograms show on motion sensor.
     - Just too minor to bother.